The Grant Process – From Start to Finish.

 Step 1: Contact the Office of Sponsored Programs

-Once you’ve got an approved project in mind, contact us at (434) 582-2902 or email@example.com.
-We’ll work with you to help develop and perfect your idea.
-We’ll also help you find funding opportunities, work on your proposal, and submit your proposal to the sponsor.
+Once you have an approved project in mind, contact us at (434) 582-2902 or firstname.lastname@example.org.
+We will work with you to help develop and perfect your idea.
+We will also help you find funding opportunities, work on your proposal, and submit your proposal to the sponsor.

 Develop Your Project Idea